ordina-jworks/ordina-jworks.github.io/_posts/2022-05-04-RTK-Intership.md

 {: refdef}

 You can see that the antenna stays within a range of max 2.5m when stationary.
-It got connected immediately when I started the module.
+It got a connection to the signal immediately when I started the module.

 Unknown first cheap antenna:
 {:refdef: style="text-align: center;"}